evvvvil/urptransitionshaders-docs/README.md

 ![New options available in material shader dropdown](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img02.png?raw=true)

-2. Create a new material in Unity or select an existing material which is using `Lit` / `Unlit`.
-(For this step by step guide we will assume we are using `Lit` not `Unlit`, as `Lit` has more options)
+2. Create a new material in Unity or select an existing material which is using `Lit` / `Unlit` / `SimpleLit` / `ComplexLit`.
+(For this step by step guide we will assume we are using `Lit`)

 3. Switch the material's shader from `Lit` to `Lit-Transition`: click shader dropdown on the top of material and in `Universal Render Pipeline` category select `Lit-Transition`.

 4. If you are editing an existing `Lit` material then all the maps and values should stay the same. :rowing_woman: Your material's look will stay intact.
 You should now see a new fold out `Transition Options` in your material inspector panel.

 5. Move the `Fader` slider to see the transition in effect.
-Change the `Scale` and `Position Offset` transition options to make sure your object fully hidden at fader value 0 and fully shown at fader value 1.
+Change the `Scale` and `Position Offset` transition options to make sure your object is fully hidden at fader value 0 and fully shown at fader value 1.
 If you have transparent material then change the `Gradient Length` at yer leisure.

 6. If you are casting shadows then you should also change `Shadow scale` and `Shadow offset` separately from `Scale` and `Offset` above.
 That's because the shadow values will most likely have to be a bit different depending on your `Shadow cut off`, whether you have transparency and other factors.
 Start with the shadow scale and offset same as the scale / position offset values above and tinker with the values until you're happy the shadow transition animation matches your mesh transition animation.